Fredest9112/Asteroid-Radar-App/README.md

 ### Installation

-The application has been published on google play store in closed-beta testing, in order to stay up-to-date with changes and related updates from play store
+The application has been published on google play store in closed-beta testing, in order to stay up-to-date with changes and related updates from the play console

 ## Testing